Giant Amazon Catfish

-Find out more about our trips or learn about our many catfish world records.
+See "Our Trips" in the top menu to find out more about our trips or learn about our many catfish world records.

 The big red-tail cat whetted my angling appetite for more and bigger catfish experiences.
 Acute Angling is now operating giant catfish safaris in several spectacular jungle fisheries and into the haunts of the giant piraiba.
 We also stay very busy fighting big red-tails, flatheaded sorubim (Psuedoplatystoma fasciatum), dourada (Brachyplatystoma rousseauxii), Jau (Zungaro zungaro) and filhote (young piraiba, Brachyplatystoma filamentosum) all of which can tip the scales over 100 pounds.
 Several other smaller but still impressive species such as piramutaba (Brachyplatystoma vaillantii), bandeira (Goslinia platynema) and piranambu (Pinirampus pirinampu) round out the lineup.
 Get your very own whiskered Amazon monster… join us on the trip of a lifetime.